 Alright kids, what are the rules when we go inside?

 You’ll hear me ask that question pretty much every time we are in the car.
 The answer usually contains our six word mantra.
 This lays down the basics of our all the time rules for good behavior.
 Then I’ll expand a bit more depending on what we are walking in to and how much time we have.
 The exact wording will change, but the main exchange always contains one important thing.
 I ask them how they should behave.
-(As always, Amazon links in this post are affiliate links.
-Gotta keep us in science supplies.)
+It is important to teach children to make good decisions on their own.
+Here is how ask and tell can do just that.

 Preschool Wise talks about using the idea of ‘Ask and Tell’ to help our children learn how to behave in different situations.
 I think a common mistake we make as parents is to assume our kids know how to behave when we go somewhere new.
 Let’s think about ourselves.
 How do we know how to act in a new situation?
 Well usually we can refer back to past experiences and make some inferences for the new one.
 We know how to look around and observe how others are behaving.
 And we know how to ask questions if we aren’t sure of a new situation.
 (I can’t be the only one to still ask my mom questions about new experiences.)
 Our children don’t have that sort of background information or experience to ask these sorts of questions.
 They need our help to learn how to figure things out.